hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Weight**: 110 grams / 0.24 lbs<br>
 **Lumen**: 250<br>
-**Watertightness**: IP X7 <br>
+**Watertightness**: IP X67 <br>
 **Max Beam Distance**: 80 meters

-The Black Diamond Storm is a little bit heavier than the Petzl Tikka XP.
-The Storm works with 4 AAA batteries and cannot be charged via USB.
+The Black Diamond Storm works with 4 AAA batteries, is water resistant and offers 250 lumens.

+The headlamp also features the PowerTap technology so you can quickly switch between different light modes, green and red light.

+The Black Diamond Spot also comes with a lock mode.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F117628%2Fblack-diamond-storm-headlamp" rel="nofollow" class="btn btn-danger" role="button">See the Black Diamond Storm</a>